salesforcecli/sf-plugins-core/messages/messages.md

 # errors.NoDefaultEnv

 No default environment found.
-Use -e or --target-org to specify an environment.
+Use -o or --target-org to specify an environment.

 # errors.NoDefaultDevHub